 The thing is, safety nets don’t self-assemble!
-As Manager or Owner, you need to make sure your IT team – internal or outsourced – have been given approval to have a backup solution implemented and tested
+As Manager or Owner, you need to make sure your IT team – internal or outsourced – have been given the approval to have a backup solution implemented and tested.

 Just like rubbish bins don’t magically get themselves out for collection, unless you decide you want a dynamic storage solution you are exposing your data and business to avoidable risk!

 The thing is, approving a proper backup solution isn’t going to give you a buzz.
 It will have no obvious impact on your working day, and it’s not the kind of topic that promotes bragging rights across your team or business.
 You may even get resistance from your IT guy or team..
 BUT… you do immediately get piece of mind and, should the worst-case scenario happen, that’s when you’ll get serious bragging rights!

 Backup your backup

 At itro we always recommend our clients save their data to at least two separate locations